 M.A., Folk Studies, Western Kentucky University

 B.A., Women’s Studies, State University of New York at New Paltz

-My research interests include narrative, rhetorics of tradition and heritage, gendered knowledge, and land-based occupations.
-My recent and ongoing fieldwork has been with Kentucky burley tobacco farmers and farmers who are transitioning from tobacco to other crops.
+My research interests include narrative, rhetorics of tradition and heritage, gendered knowledge, and land-based occupations, as well as history of the field of folklore studies.
+My recent and ongoing fieldwork has been with Kentucky burley tobacco farmers and members of the organization Kentucky Women in Agriculture.
 In addition to my academic work, I have experience in public folklore and with non-profit and governmental women’s organizations.